 TIP: For more facts and stories, follow numbered “bear claws” with descriptions in a booklet that can be purchased at a gift shop near the ranger station.

 Whether you stick to the interpretive signage along the Bear Lake Trail or get some supporting materials before the hike, don’t forget to look up and around.
 The vistas change constantly.
-While one overlook unveils a denser forest at the far shore, the opposite observation point spoils the visitors with the towering mountains which peaks reflect off the lake like in a mirrored.
+While one overlook unveils a denser forest at the far shore, the opposite observation point spoils the visitors with the towering mountains whose peaks reflect off the lake like in a mirror.
 Walk farther, and a sea of yellow and red foliage (if you visit Bear Lake in fall) festoons the nearby forest “wall”.

 For such a short hike, Bear Lake far exceeds your expectations.
 The practically flat trail accommodates all hikers, including those with wheelchairs and strollers.
 So there’s really no obstacles too great to prevent you from walking around and enjoying the Bear Lake’s surroundings.